-As of March 31, 2021, we had working capital and stockholders' equity of \$15,703,824 and \$15,795,638, respectively.
-During the three months ended March 31, 2021, we incurred a net loss of \$4,038,344.
-Our management has evaluated whether there is substantial doubt about our ability to continue as a going concern.
-We have not generated any revenues, incurred net losses since inception, do not expect to generate revenues in the near term and we require additional capital for our contemplated operational activities.
-These factors raise substantial doubt about our ability to continue as a going concern for at least one year from the issuance of these financial statements.
+As of September 30, 2021, we had working capital and stockholders' equity of \$13,488,027 and \$13,870,748, respectively.
+During the nine months ended September 30, 2021, we incurred a net loss of \$12,683,467.
+Based on the cash and investments on hand as of September 30, 2021, proceeds from the recent underwritten public offering (see Note 11 Subsequent Events to our condensed financial statements included herein) and our projected cash burn, we believe that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing.
+However, if unanticipated difficulties or circumstances arise, we may be forced to raise additional capital sooner to support its operations as currently planned.
 If we are unable to raise additional capital whenever necessary, we may be forced to decelerate or curtail our research and development activities and/or other operations until such time as additional capital becomes available.
-Such limitation of our activities would allow us to slow our rate of spending and extend our use of cash until additional capital is raised.
-There can be no assurance that such a plan will be successful.
+Such limitation of our activities would allow us to slow our rate of spending with the goal of extending our use of cash until additional capital is raised.
 There is no assurance that additional financing will be available when needed or that we will be able to obtain such financing on reasonable terms.